How vaccines and research can help prevent cholera outbreaks

 New generation cholera vaccines

-Another vaccine, Euvichol-S, is being developed in South Korea by EuBiologics in collaboration with the International Vaccine Institute (IVI).
+Another second-generation vaccine, Euvichol-S, is being developed in South Korea by EuBiologics in collaboration with the International Vaccine Institute (IVI).
 It’s made based on two strains only, so it can also be produced at a lower cost.

 My team in Gothenburg is also working on a third-generation vaccine.
 We demonstrated a long time ago that it’s possible to keep Dukoral, the first-generation oral cholera vaccine, fully active in a dry format.
 We found that it improved the vaccine’s thermostability, so it can remain active in higher temperatures for a long period of time.
 Based on this research and supported by Wellcome, we created DuoChol, a prototype lightweight and low-cost capsule vaccine.
 It’s thermostable and would not need to be stored, managed or transported at a cold temperature to stay potent.